openedx/tutor-contrib-aspects/README.rst

 Release Workflow
 ================

-Releases are handled via GitHub Actions:
+Releases are handled by repository maintainers via GitHub Actions:

 - Trigger the **Bump version and changelog** action to update the version and changelog.
 - Merge the PR to initiate the **release** and **build-image** workflows.